timescale/docs/timescaledb/tutorials/grafana/create-dashboard-and-panel.md

 # Creating a Grafana dashboard and panel

 Grafana is organized into `Dashboards` and `Panels`.
-A dashboard represents a view onto the performance of a system, and each dashboard consists of one or more panels, which represents information about a specific metric related to that system.
+A dashboard represents a view into the performance of a system, and each dashboard consists of one or more panels, which represents information about a specific metric related to that system.